civicon/civicon.github.io/_posts/2014-04-28-i-heart-txt.md

 Over the past few years of working on my PhD, I've spent a fair amount of time figuring out the best possible tech-setup.
 Ok, to be honest, I procrastinated.
-But: While I am still not a programmer (sadly), I've come to the conclusion that hackers have developed a set of great tools, technology and practices that are applicable to social scientists and other knowledge workers, too.
+But: While I am still not a programmer (sadly), I've come to the conclusion that hackers have developed a set of great tools, technology and practices that are applicable to social scientists and other knowledge workers, too [^3].

 I thought I'd offer a workshop for whomever is interested in this.